 Underwater Drawing for Kids

-Animal drawings or underwater animals drawings are kids' favorite, and kids learn to draw fish very fast.
-This article is a tutorial on how to draw an underwater scene for kids and how to color it using oil pastels.
+Help your kids draw a beautiful underwater scene!
+Follow this tutorial on how to draw an underwater scene, for kids, and how to color it using oil pastels.

 Oil pastels are the best color medium for children learning art, and they should start by the age of 6–7 years.
 I always use oil pastels in my class because they blend easily and kids enjoy the shading and blending techniques.